 Karl has been a lay reader for several years.
 Coming originally from England, he did not really have a church background but came to faith in Christ as an adult.

-The Select Vestry: For the year 2017-2018 the Select Vestry comprises Linda Corrigan, Noel Johnston, Ivan Kee, Hope Kerr (Hon.
-Treasurer), Sam Morrow (Hon.
-Secretary), David J Nixon, Ewan Richmond, Stephen Richmond, Brian Rutledge, Karl Saunders, Jack Spratt and Jonathan Woods
+The Select Vestry: For the year 2018-2019 the Select Vestry comprises Linda Corrigan, Ivan Kee, Hope Kerr (Hon.
+Treasurer), Jenifer Johnston (Assistant Hon.
+Treasurer), Samuel Morrow (Hon.
+Secretary), Raymond Campbell (Assistant Hon.
+Secretary), David J Nixon, Stephen Richmond, David Clarke, Richard Cochrane, Brian Rutledge and Jonathan Woods.

 All the people cited on this page only form part of the picture.
 We are grateful also to the teams of campanologists (bell -ringers!), Sunday School teachers, parish guides, youth leaders and helpers who give there time and efforts completely voluntarily.

-The Webmaster: Dr William Holmes Together with his wife Claire (an active church chorister), Willie has been a church member for 17 years.
-As well as maintaining the website, he can be found acting as a cathedral guide on Saturday afternoons in the summer months and stands in as relief projectionist when Ronnie is away.
-He has retired three times from the post of Consultant/Specialty Anaesthetist at the Erne and South West Acute Hospitals and did so for the last time in September 2016.
+The Webmaster and Assistant Projectionist: Dr William Holmes Together with his wife Claire (an active church chorister), Willie has been a church member for 18 years.
+As well as maintaining the website, he can be found acting as a cathedral guide on Saturday afternoons in the summer months and stands in as projectionist when Ronnie is away.
+He retired three times from the post of Consultant/Specialty Anaesthetist at the Erne and South West Acute Hospitals and did so for the last time in September 2016.

 The Chief Projectionist: Ronnie Carson Ronnie and his wife Anne and family have been members for a very long time.
 Sunday by Sunday he projects the words of the hymns and other material onto the screens in the church.
 But there is a lot more to it than that, because he has to spend a lot of time working with the computer software in advance, so that the sequence used in each service runs smoothly and correctly.
 He also acts as sound engineer and cameraman - all told, a rather nerve-racking job!
 He is also the Youth Club leader and Scoutmaster.